andre-aracaetano/LLM-Solid-Oxide-Fuel-Cell/README.md

 # scientific-extrator
-There is a repo to my cientific iniciation
+There is a repo to my scientific iniciation